Promises and Secrets

 So, I am frustrated.
 I listen to God, read His word, repeat His message, and am told to shut up by most who won't even look at the evidence.
 Of course, everyone else claims to do the same, except for the "Shut up!" part.
 Yet, when you can point out the differences between what they do and what God asks of people, they deny it while they see it right there in front of them.
-I am getting so very tired of trying to communicate the plan that almost no one else follows, even when they can clearly see that God wants them to, but that's not how they learned things.
+It's getting old trying to communicate the plan that almost no one else follows, even when they can clearly see that God wants them to, but that's not how they learned things.
 No one else at their church does that, so it must be wrong...

 So, now what?

 So, what now?
-I have taken to not discussing any topic on the "edge".
-Even my wife is ecstatic that I no longer say anything when she goes to mass.
+Do we take to not discussing any topic on the "edge"?
+Even my wife was ecstatic that I no longer said anything when she went to mass.
 She seems to think that since they have a mass on the Sabbath at 9:00 AM, I should realize that the Catholic church is trying to cross the bridge between true Biblical worship and their daily image-based, paganistic, man-centered, man interceding for Christ (the priests), martyr for every day of the year type of worship.
 Having a mass on the Sabbath is not the same as keeping the Sabbath.
 It is a holy day set apart (santified) by God for our rest.
 I say nothing any more, and at least that is keeping our marriage more stable.
 I just feel like I am sacrificing obedience to God for a stable marriage.
 That is wrong.
 I call it "Dry Times."

 This year (2017), my wife found out about a new Bible published in September of 2016.
 We ordered one and used it during our daily Bible studies and reading.
 One day, about two weeks later, she said out loud, "I'm starting to see what you have been talking about.
 It makes much more sense when you read it in this Bible."
 Halleluiah!